talpadk/phlabel/README.md

 #### print(x,y,string)
 Prints a string onto the canvas / label.

-* x, is the x coordinate of the base point for the fist letter.
-* y, is the y coordinate of the base point for the fist letter.
+* x and y is the x and y coordinate of the string
 * string, the string to print, please note that any white spaces after the comma is also printed.

+The definition of the coordinate of the string varies with the text rendering method

+* True Type: The coordinate specifies the base point for the first letter.
+* Bitmap fonts: It is the upper left corner (0 deg rotation) or the bottom left corner (90 deg. rotation)